 Once your tape design is complete, peel off the protective paper on one or more of the tapes—any that will be the SAME color of glitter.
 If you’re going to use multiple glitter colors, leave those others covered for now.

-Note: Maia (8yo) could pull off the paper from the double sided tape okay, but Daphne (4yo) had trouble so I did that part for her.
+Note :: Maia (8 years old) could pull off the paper from the double sided tape okay, but Daphne (4 years old) had trouble so I did that part for her.

 Sprinkle glitter over the exposed, sticky piece of double-sided tape…